This Specimen has been sold.

 40" Stunning Green River Fossil Fish "Mural" Large Mioplosus

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This is a beautiful fossil fish "mural" from the Green River Formation of Wyoming.
 The entire mural measures 40 x 29.8" and features a large, 15.1" wide Mioplosus labracoides, along with two Knightia eocaena fish (6.3" and 5.3") and two Cockerellites (Priscacara) liops fish (5" & 4.8").
-These fossils were collected from Lindgren Quarry near Kemmerer, Wyoming, and have been inlaid into this large shale slab from the same quarry.
+These fossils were collected from Clear Creek Quarry near Kemmerer, Wyoming, and have been inlaid into this large shale slab from the same quarry.

 The entire piece has been backed with wood for stability and includes a wood wall hanger so that it can easily be hung on a wall.
 It weighs just over 105 lbs and will be shipped in a wooden crate on a pallet.